suncoast-devs/handbook/lessons/css-intro/simple-selectors.md

 <CodePen>

-Instead of selecting elements based on the type of tag, we can select elements based on their `class` property.
+Instead of selecting elements based on the tag type, we can select elements based on their `class` property.

 The class selector consists of a dot, `.`, followed by a class name.
 A class